Quest Magazine - Home

 What’s involved?

-• the business benefits of the change were not understood
+• Misunderstanding of the business benefits of change

-• late technological changes were incorporated into projects at disproportionate cost
+• Late incorporation of technological changes into projects at disproportionate costs

 PM TO THE POWER OF THREE